stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/01-beginning-ios-portal-development/04-install-screens-mobile-sdk-ios.markdown

 1. In Xcode's project navigator, right-click the *Liferay Guestbook* folder (not the top-level project) and select *New File*.
-In the dialog that appears, select the *iOS* tab, then scroll down to the *Resource* section and select *Property List*.
+In the dialog that appears, select the *iOS* tab then scroll down to the *Resource* section and select *Property List*.
 Click *Next*.

     ![Figure 7: Use the Property List template to create a new `plist` file.](../../../images/ios-lp-plist-01.png)

-2. Name the file `liferay-server-context.plist`, and make sure you're creating it in the *Liferay Guestbook* folder, which should also be selected in the *Group* menu.
+2. Name the file `liferay-server-context.plist` and make sure you're creating it in the *Liferay Guestbook* folder, which should be selected in the *Group* menu.
 Also make sure that *Liferay Guestbook* is selected in the *Targets* menu.
 Then click *Create*.

     ![Figure 8: Create the `plist` file as shown here.](../../../images/ios-lp-plist-02.png)

 3. The `plist` file now opens in the editor.
-Right-click the file in the project navigator and select *Open As* &rarr; *Source Code*.
+Right-click the file in the Project navigator and select *Open As* &rarr; *Source Code*.
 Replace the file's contents with this code:

         <?xml version="1.0" encoding="UTF-8"?>